-- Nursing Programs Offered: Graduate students can earn a Master of Science in Nursing (MSN) in adult-gerontology; both full-time and part-time study is permitted.
+- Nursing Programs Offered: Graduate students can earn a Master of Science in Nursing (MSN) in adult-gerontology; full-time and part-time degrees are available at the college.

-- The traditional four years BSN is the main undergraduate nursing program and has students apply during their freshman year at RIC.
-Current RNs can enroll in the RN-BSN, and prospective nurses who have their bachelor’s degree already can join the accelerated second degree BSN.
+- The traditional four-year BSN is the primary undergraduate program.
+Students can apply during their freshman year at Rhode Island College.
 Graduates can choose between an MSN, a DNP, or a certificate in either nursing management or healthcare quality and patient safety.